-- 9. If the rule is to be applied to traffic coming in on a specific port, select the Proxy Port from the drop down list (valid for explicit proxy only). - 10.
-To specify an alias name to send to Filtering Service, open Advanced Settings and select Aliasing.
-In the field, specify the name to use.
-If no name is specified (the entry field is left blank), Web Security will behave as configured when servicing requests that do not include a user name.
-For more information about aliasing, see Unknown users and the 'alias' option.

-- 11. In the Integrated Windows Authentication Specifiers section, in the Domain/ Realm drop down list, select the realm that the rule applies. - 12.
-Click Add to add the rule. - 13.
+- 12. To specify an alias name to send to Filtering Service, enable Aliasing.
+In the entry field, specify the name to use.
+If the field is left blank, Web Security behaves as configured when servicing requests that do not include a user name.
+For more information about aliasing, see Unknown users and the 'alias' option. - 13.
+In the Integrated Windows Authentication Specifiers section, in the Domain/ Realm drop down list, select the realm that the rule applies. - 14.
+Click Add to add the rule. - 15.
 At the top of the page, check and adjust the position of the rule in the rule list.
-The first rule matched is applied. - 14.
+The first rule matched is applied. - 16.
 Click Apply and then restart Content Gateway to put the rule into effect.